- Geen Keuzevak

 • Statistiek (Matthijs van Leeuwen)

 • Willing to learn to program in Python and R (We advise students from other programs than computer science to take an online Python course, e.g. https://www.codecademy.com/learn/python or https://www.coursera.org/specializations/python before entering this course)

 Data Science places data mining, machine learning and statistics in context, both experimentally and socially.
 If you want to correctly deploy data mining techniques, you must be able to translate a (broadly formulated) question by a customer or a co-worker into an experimental set-up, to make the right choices for the methods you use, and to be able to process the data in the right form to apply those methods.
 After performing your experiments, you should not only be able to evaluate the results but also interpret and translate it back to the original question (e.g. by visualization).
 Socially, data science is of great importance because the media simplify many data-driven results and statistical research, often making mistakes.
 Thus, a lot of nonsense comes down on us and it is up to you, the data scientists of the future, to recognize, explain and correct that nonsense.
 This course is a combination of lectures and practical sessions, in which you take a hands-on approach to solving real-world data science problems.

 • You know and can explain the benefits and challenges of big data.

-• You know and can explain the following experimental principles in your own words: bias, overfitting, cross validation, sparseness, dimensional reduction, class imbalance.
+• You know and can explain the following experimental principles in your own words: bias, overfitting, cross validation, high-dimensional data, sparseness, dimensionality reduction, feature extraction, class imbalance.

 • You know and can explain the use and importance of measuring the quality and reliability of human-labeled data.